-PUBLIC UTILITY DISTRICT NO. 2 OF GRANT COUNTY, a municipal corporation of the state of Washington (the "District"), hereby acknowledges itself to owe and for value received promises to pay to the Registered Owner identified above, or registered assigns, on the Maturity Date identified above, the Principal Amount indicated above and to pay interest from the date of delivery, or the most recent date to which interest has been paid or duly provided for, until payment of this bond at the Interest Rate set forth above, payable on , and semiannually thereafter on the first days of each succeeding and .
+PUBLIC UTILITY DISTRICT NO. 2 OF GRANT COUNTY, a municipal corporation of the state of Washington (the "District"), hereby acknowledges itself to owe and for value received promises to pay to the Registered Owner identified above, or registered assigns, on the Maturity Date identified above, the Principal Amount indicated above and to pay interest from the date of delivery, or the most recent date to which interest has been paid or duly provided for, until payment of this bond at the Interest Rate set forth above, payable on , and semiannually thereafter on the first days of each succeeding .
 Both principal of and interest on this bond are payable in lawful money of the United States of America.
-For so long as the bonds of this issue are held in book-entry form, payments of principal and interest thereon shall be made as provided in accordance with the operational arrangements of The Depository Trust Company ("DTC") referred to in the Blanket Issuer Letter of Representations from the District to DTC.
+For so long as the bonds of this issue are held in book-entry form, payments of principal and interest thereos shall be made as provided in accordance with the operational arrangements of The Depository Trust Company ("DTC") referred to in the Blanket Issuer Letter of Representations from the District to DTC.

-Principal of and interest and premium, if any, on this bond are payable solely out of the special fund of the District known as the "Priest Rapids Project Revenue Bond Fund" (the "Bond Fund").
+Principal of and interest and premium, if any, on this bond are payable solely out of the special fund of the District known as the "Electric System Revenue Bond Fund" (the "Bond Fund").
 This bond is not a general obligation of the District.

-This bond is one of a duly authorized series of bonds aggregating [\$] in principal amount and designated as "Priest Rapids Hydroelectric Project Revenue Refunding Bonds, Series 2020-[] [(AMT)][(Taxable)]."
+This bond is one of a duly authorized series of bonds aggregating [\$] in principal amount and designated as "Electric System Revenue Refunding Bonds, Series 2020-[] [(Taxable)]."
 This bond and the bonds of the series of which it is a part (the "Series 2020-[] Bonds") are issued under and pursuant to Resolution No. of the District adopted on December 10, 2019 (the "Bond Resolution"), and under the authority of and in full compliance with the Constitution and laws of the state of Washington, including Title 54 of the Revised Code of Washington.
 The Bonds are issued for the purpose of defeasing and refunding certain outstanding revenue bonds of the District, and paying costs of issuance for the Bonds.
 Terms not otherwise defined herein shall have the meanings set forth in the Bond Resolution.

-The Bonds are being issued on a parity of lien on Gross Revenues of the Priest Rapids Project with the District's Outstanding Parity Bonds, subject only to the prior payment of Operating Expenses.
-The District has reserved the right in the Bond Resolution to issue additional bonds ("Future Parity Bonds") on a parity with the Bonds and the Outstanding Parity Bonds.
+The Bonds are being issued on a parity of lien on Gross Revenue of the Electric System with the District's Outstanding Parity Bonds, subject only to the prior payment of Operating Expenses.
+The District has reserved the right in the Bond Resolution to issue additional bonds ("Future Parity Bonds") and certain Parity Lien Obligations on a parity with the Bonds and the Outstanding Parity Bonds.
 The Outstanding Parity Bonds, the Bonds and any Future Parity Bonds are referred to herein as the "Parity Bonds."

-Under the Bond Resolution, the District is obligated to set aside and pay into the Bond Fund out of the Gross Revenues of the Priest Rapids Project, certain fixed amounts sufficient to pay the principal of and interest and premium, if any, on all Parity Bonds as the same become due and payable, all as is more fully provided in the Bond Resolution.
-The pledge of Gross Revenues securing payment of the principal of and premium, if any, and interest on the Parity Bonds is a lien and charge on the Gross Revenues superior to all other liens and charges of any kind or nature, subject to prior application of Gross Revenues for payment of Operating Expenses.
+Under the Bond Resolution, the District is obligated to set aside and pay into the Bond Fund out of the Gross Revenue of the Electric System, certain fixed amounts sufficient to pay the principal of and interest and premium, if any, on all Parity Bonds as the same become due and payable, all as is more fully provided in the Bond Resolution.